Forge Building Company Logo

 About 18% of the industry is owned by the top five players, U-Haul and four (4) REITs (real estate investment trusts).
 This fact illustrates that there are numerous small, independent self-storage operations throughout the country building storage units.
 At any given time, about 10% of American households rent commercial storage units.

 Life events such as moving, divorce and even death often trigger the need for temporary and long-term storage.
-It’s no wonder that more and more investors are building storage units as additional players enter the self-storage business.
+It’s no wonder that more and more investors are looking for contractors to build commercial storage buildings.

 Self-Storage Business Model